hlotvonen/glyph-drawing-club-blog/src/posts/2025-04-01-the-small-house-of-ibms-code-page-437.md

     - History
 webcomponents:
     - character-viewer-cp437
+    - character-editor
 ---

 ::: wrap note
 #### Note:
-This post is a short companion piece to my article [The origins of DEL (0x7F) and its Legacy in Amiga ASCII art](../the-origins-of-del-0x7f-and-its-legacy-in-amiga-ascii-art/).
+This post is a companion piece to my article [The origins of DEL (0x7F) and its Legacy in Amiga ASCII art](../the-origins-of-del-0x7f-and-its-legacy-in-amiga-ascii-art/).
 That article is all about the character DEL, what it is, how it was used, and why it even has a visual representation, but with a focus on Commodore's Amiga computers.
 Whereas AmigaOS's Topaz font renders DEL with diagonal lines, IBM's PC renders it... as a house.
 This bonus article is about that.

 This article wouldn't have happened without the great help and insights of [Michael Walden](https://mw.rat.bz/) and [VileR](https://int10h.org/blog/), thank you!